UFC Fight Night: Kara-France vs. Albazi: Predictions & Analysis

 A few statistical edges stand out.
 Lins throws significantly more leather — a 0.5 sig. strike per minute gap.
 Lins is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Grishin has tighter striking defense, making opponents miss more often.

-**The Pick: Maxim Grishin over Philipe Lins.** The model gives Grishin a slight nod at 57% — this could easily go either way.
+The Pick: Maxim Grishin over Philipe Lins.
+This is essentially a pick'em.
+The model nudges toward Grishin at 53%, but there's almost nothing separating these two.
 The market and our model are aligned — the line looks fair.

 Methodology